DC FanDome: Everything you need to know about the free virtual convention

 How to stay informed

 We'll update this story regularly as news is released.
-You can sign up at the official DC FanDome site for email about the event, and follow the DC Comics Twitter account, or click on the Twitter hashtag #DCFandome for updates.
+You can sign up at the official DC FanDome site for email about the event, and follow the DC Comics Twitter account or click on Twitter hashtag #DCFandome for updates.

 Discuss: DC FanDome: Everything you need to know about the free virtual convention